erikssource/jdbidemo/article/springbootandjdbi.md

 ## Time for some Code

 There's nothing like getting your hands dirty with some code to help understand how things work, so let's get to a demo.
 This demo code is a Spring Boot project that implements a simple ordering system with products, customers, and orders.
 I've tried to make a demo that isn't so trivial that it doesn't cover much, but at the same time not letting the demo get very big.
 So be prepared to look at a fair amount of code, but don't expect anything like a real application.

+All of the code is available at: https://github.com/erikssource/jdbidemo

 ### Database Schema